Mark McGrath: Music career

 McGrath, Rodney Sheppard, Murphy Karges, and Stan Frazier formed Sugar Ray in Orange County, California in 1992.
-In 1994 the band signed with Atlantic Records.
-Their first success came in 1997 with the song "Fly".
+In 1994, the band signed with Atlantic Records.
+Their first success came in 1997 with the song "Fly."

-McGrath's personal popularity soared as he appeared on such national magazine covers as those of Rolling Stone and Spin.
+McGrath's popularity soared as he appeared on the covers of national magazines such as Rolling Stone and Spin.
 He also made numerous appearances on MTV, VH1, and various talk and awards shows.
 People magazine named him the "Sexiest Rocker" of 1998.

 McGrath contributed the track "Reaching Out" on Strait Up, a tribute album to late vocalist James Lynn Strait, whom he has a dedication tattoo to memorialize.
 He appeared in the video of "Angel's Son", another song written for the album by Sevendust, and performed with the band during their appearance on The Tonight Show with Jay Leno.

-In 2012, McGrath—along with Everclear's Art Alexakis—organized the SummerLand Tour, which consisted of Sugar Ray, Everclear, Lit, Marcy Playground and Gin Blossoms.
+In 2012, McGrath and Everclear's Art Alexakis organized the SummerLand Tour, consisting of Sugar Ray, Everclear, Lit, Marcy Playground, and Gin Blossoms.
 McGrath and Alexakis decided to split ways in 2013, and McGrath formed the "Under the Sun Tour" with Sugar Ray, Smash Mouth, Gin Blossoms, Vertical Horizon, and Fastball.

 He appeared in Smashing Pumpkins' Silvery Sometimes (Ghosts) video, released in October 2018.

 He is also a DJ.
-He hosts a show on SiriusXM's 90s on 9 on weekends, the 120.
+On weekends, he hosts a show on SiriusXM's 90s on 9, the 120.